MaximilianLindholz/ExplainedCodeMobiCovid/README.md

-# ExplainedCodeMobiCovid
+# analysis of mobilization under norepinephrine in the critically ill
-this is the statistics and supervised machine learning part for my analysis of mobilization under norepinephrine in the critically ill
+I. SVM = Support vector machine algorithm for automated labeling of free text mobilization entries II.
+Statistics and TableOne (Descriptive Statistics)